Global Leaderboard and Achievement Hunting Rules

 - You notice that if you go back and forth between two rooms, you unlock achievements intended for progressing though the game.

 - You've found a method of earning a damageless boss achievements while taking damage during the fights.

-3. Do not use save files that are not your own or were made by under other conditions of play.link
+3. Do not use save files or passwords that are not your own or were made by under other conditions of play.link

 - Downloading a clicker game save online.